cgplab/ddSeeker/README.md

 ##### Drop-seq tools
-Since Drop-seq tools was our choice for our analyses we provide a ready-to-use bash script.
+Since Drop-seq tools was our choice for our analyses, we provide a ready-to-use bash script.
 Simply run

     ddSeeker_dropSeq_tools.sh [options] sampleA_R1.fastq.gz sampleA_R2.fastq.gz

-to produce a matrix with read counts per genes in single cells.
+to produce aligned tagged reads in BAM format which can then be used to produce a Table of Counts using the `DigitalExpression` command with `CELL_BARCODE_TAG=XB` and `MOLECULAR_BARCODE_TAG=XB` flags.

 ##### scPipe
 scPipe requires one FASTQ file with cell barcodes and UMIs stored in the header